 Electronic Lockbox Costs

-When to Use a Lockbox
+When to Use a Real Estate Lockbox

-Obviously, using a lockbox on all listings is an important step to making a sale.
+Obviously, using a digital lockbox on all listings is an important step to making a sale.
 If you make it easy for other agents to show the home, it increase your chances of getting the home sold is as short an amount of time as possible.

-- Security features of the lockbox itself.
+- Security features of the digital lockbox itself.
 It’s virtually impossible for a thief to steal the lockbox; the way in which it attaches to any object is extremely strong.

 - Restricted access.
 Only members of the local Association will have access.

 - Location options.
-If the homeowner doesn’t want to put the lockbox on the front door, it’s also acceptable to attach it to the back door, on a gas meter at the side of the house or on a gate.
+If the homeowner doesn’t want to put a digital lockbox on the front door, it’s also acceptable to attach it to the back door, on a gas meter at the side of the house or on a gate.
 Some agents have even put a heavy chain around a tree and attached the lockbox to it.

 Types of Electronic Lockboxes